We are a 501(c)(3) organization and all donations are tax-deductible.

 Laundry detergent, bleach, household cleaners, etc.

-Our men arrive to the ministry on the day of their release from prison with only the clothes they are wearing.
-We keep a closet with presentable items in all sizes to help outfit our men.
 Your new or very gently used men's clothing of all types - dress, casual, work, pajamas - as well as athletic shoes, work boots, and outerwear such as jackets and sweaters are all greatly appreciated.

 "The moment ex-prisoners step off the bus in your community, a daunting challenge stares them smack in the face – where to find a safe place to sleep that night.